zademn/EverythingCrypto/README.md

     - AE and AEAD - pdf
     - GCM and the the forbidden attack

-Each directory will have a README.md that will contain the difficulty MY difficulty ranking of different subjects, attacks etc.
+Each directory will have a README.md that will contain the MY difficulty ranking of different subjects, attacks etc.

 # How to tackle this repository?
 Whatever fits your needs (Start with the security theory folder though to know what to expect)